-Have you ever noticed little black insects with red strips hopping around your lawn?
+Have you ever noticed little black insects with red stripes hopping around your lawn?
 You may also notice a white, foamy substance covering parts of your grass, trees or other plants.
 If so, these little guys are called spittlebugs, and given the opportunity, they can cause significant damage to your grass.
 Found predominantly in centipede grass, spittlebugs, also referred to as froghoppers, are garden and turf insects that feed on the fluids found in your grass and ornamentals.
 Overtime, this can cause grass to turn yellow or brown and die.

-What is a Spittlebug
+What is a Spittlebug?

 Spittlebugs are some of the most common turfgrass insects that can be found across the continental United States on almost any type of plant including roses, chrysanthemums, clover, grasses and other lawn and garden plants.

 Eggs are usually laid in the late summer and survive on plant debris over the winter season.
 They begin hatching in early to mid-spring.
 Nymphs quickly locate host plants to attach themselves to and begin feeding.
 This is when they create a frothy, white substance, also called spittle.
-Spittle protects the spittlebug nymphs from predators.
+Spittle protects the nymphs from predators.
 They finally reach adulthood in late spring or early summer and no longer require the protection from the froth.

 Signs of a Spittlebug Infestation

-You may be able to notice spittlebug lawn damage as well.
+You may be able to notice lawn damage as well.
 If you start seeing brown or discolored grass, this could potentially be a result of spittlebugs.
-Spittlebug nymphs pierce the plants and suck out the plant juices.
+Nymphs pierce the plants and suck out the plant juices.
 This will stunt plant growth, leaving the grass or plants weakened and vulnerable to other environmental stressors.
 However, brown or yellow spots could also serve as indications of disease, chinch bugs or other insects, drought or heat damage.